LedererLab/DeepMoM/README.md

 ## Simulations

 The code in `SimulationsRegression.R` provides a comparison of least-squares, Huber, and least-absolute deviation estimators to our ReLU-based DeepMoM estimators in regression problems;
 the code in `SimulationsClassification.R` provides a comparison of soft-max cross-entropy estimators to our ReLU-based DeepMoM estimators in classification problems.
+(The simulation take a while to complete.)

 ## Applications